Legacy-Visuals-Project/Animatium/README.md

 - [X] entityArmorHurtTint
     - Description: Tints the armor when an entity is damaged like in <=1.7.x.
     - Type: BOOLEAN
+- [X] forceItemGlintOnEntity
+    - Description: Forces the glint on armor to use the item glint texture.
+This therefore unifies the glint texture like in older mc versions.
+    - Type: BOOLEAN
+- [X] forceMaxGlintProperties
+    - Description: Forces the glint to use the maximum speed and strength by default like in older mc versions.
+    - Type: BOOLEAN
+- [X] oldArmorHurtRendering
+    - Description: Restores the old armor hurt tint rendering from ~1.8.
+    - Type: BOOLEAN
   </details>

 ## Support